Methodology

 - Call quality on Australian NBN connections (FTTP, FTTN, FTTC, HFC)

-- Setup complexity and support quality
+- Setup complexity and support quality for non-technical business owners

 - Feature completeness for common SMB use cases: auto attendant, hold music, call recording, ring groups